mailchimp/content-style-guide/05-web-elements.html.md

 ### Lists

 Use lists to present steps, groups, or sets of information.
-Give context for the list with a brief introduction.
+Give context for the list with a brief introductory paragraph.
+The introductory paragraph should explain the purpose of the list.

+In procedures, it’s acceptable to introduce list items with a fragment.
+For example:

+In the cluster settings, set:
+1. **Display Name**: Type in a name for the server (e.g., “aks-sandbox”); this name will show up in the Admin UI.
+2. **Cluster Type**: Select **AKS**.
+3. **Hostname**: Enter the hostname or IP address of the API server (e.g., “api.aks.example.com”).

 Number lists when the order is important, like when you are describing steps of a process.
 Do not use numbers when the list's order does not matter.

 If one of the list items is a complete sentence, use proper punctuation and capitalization on all of the items.
 If list items are not complete sentences, do not use punctuation, but do capitalize the first word of each item.